Monoidal Bousfield Localizations and Algebras over Operads: Preliminaries

-Throughout this paper we assume $\C$ is a set of cofibrations between cofibrant objects.
+It is often more convenient to work with left Bousfield localizations that invert a set of cofibrations (i.e. with left derived Bousfield localization).
 This can always be guaranteed in the following way.
 For any map $f$ let $Qf$ denote the cofibrant replacement and let $\tilde{f}$ denote the left factor in the cofibration-trivial fibration factorization of $Qf$.
 Then $\tilde{f}$ is a cofibration between cofibrant objects and we may define $\tilde{\C} = \{\tilde{f}\;|\; f\in \C\}$.
 Localization with respect to $\tilde{\C}$ yields the same result as localization with respect to $\C$, so our assumption that the maps in $\C$ are cofibrations between cofibrant objects loses no generality.
+We thus make the following convention.

+\begin{convention} Throughout this paper we assume $\C$ is a set of cofibrations between cofibrant objects, and that the model category $L_\C(\M)$ exists. \end{convention}

-We also assume everywhere that the model category $L_\C(\M)$ exists.
-This can be guaranteed by assuming $\M$ is left proper and either combinatorial (as discussed in \cite{barwickSemi}) or cellular (as discussed in \cite{hirschhorn}).
+The existence of $L_\C(\M)$ can be guaranteed by assuming $\M$ is left proper and either combinatorial (as discussed in \cite{barwickSemi}) or cellular (as discussed in \cite{hirschhorn}).
 A model category is \textit{left proper} if pushouts of weak equivalences along cofibrations are again weak equivalences.
 We will make this a standing hypothesis on $\M$.
-However, as we have not needed the cellularity or combinatoriality assumptions for our work we have decided not to assume them.
+However, as we have not needed the cellularity or combinatoriality assumptions for our work, outside of the existence of $L_\C(\M)$, we have decided not to assume them.
 In this way if a Bousfield localization is known to exist for some reason other than the theory in \cite{hirschhorn} then our results will be applicable.